About the Book

 Working and Needs

-An enterprise architecture team as with all product, service and need-driven teams, is composed of people with varying functionalities, all working towards serving a common need.Each person has a set of specific skills, abilities, knowledge and experience related to a ‘discipline’, and understands the specifics of the specific functionality which satisfies the need.
-Each discipline is assigned to roles with tasks, goals and objectives requiring their skill set.
+A business transformation team as with all product, service and need-driven teams, is composed of people with varying functionalities, all working towards serving a common need.Each specific executive, manager and architect has a set of specific skills, abilities, knowledge and experience related to a specific ‘discipline’, and understands the specifics of the specific functionality which satisfies the need.
+Each executive, managerial and architectural discipline is assigned to roles with tasks, goals and objectives requiring their skill set.
 There are ‘working’ interdependencies (‘needs’ for work product inputs and outputs) between the ‘network’ of team members (skill-sets).
 It is these work product needs which form time-dependent relationships in the flow of this cross-functional work.
 With roles and associated work products clearly differentiated, a working integration of cross-functional activities is promoted by defining the high-level flow of work and work products of each discipline and the time-phased back-and-forth work product dependencies between team members.

 Information and Insight